 A line is an actual line of text, starting on the character following a newline and going through the following newline (or to the end of the file if the file does not end in a newline).

 An indented line is the line after leading spaces have been stripped.

 A blank line is a line that contains only whitespace.

 The outer indent of a block or informational element is the number of leading spaces on the line that started the element.

-In addition, certain elements need special treatment to make implicit paragraphs and other line-oriented features work the way users expect.
-The following terms are used:
+In addition, certain elements need special treatment to make implicit paragraphs and other line-oriented features work the way users expect:

-A leaf element is a block or informational element that takes inline content, rather than further block or info content.
-Beause of Mallard's strict content model, only leaf elements may contain text nodes.
-The default set of leaf elements is p, screen, code, title, subtitle, desc, cite, name, and email.
+A leaf element is a block or informational element that takes inline content rather than further block or info content.
+Because of Mallard's strict content model, only leaf elements may contain text nodes.
+The default set of leaf elements is p, screen, code, title, subtitle, desc, cite, name, email, and years.

 A verbatim element is a leaf element where whitespace is preserved as written.
 Newlines are sometimes handled differently in verbatim elements than in non-verbatim elements.
 The default verbatim elements are code and screen.

 A tree item is an item element whose parent element is either a tree element or another tree item.
 Tree items are peculiar in Mallard.
 They allow leading inline content without an extra leaf element but then allow a sequence of item elements.

 An external element is an element whose namespace URI does not start with http://projectmallard.org/.
 External elements are allowed to take inline content without an implicit Mallard p element.
 Extension elements defined on projectmallard.org are expected to work with the leaf elements in the Mallard core, but elements from outside vocabularies (such as TTML or SVG) are not.